AI Use Cases/Private Equity

 Critical vulnerabilities in active deal

 Over 12 months, the ROI extends beyond direct labor savings.
 Reduced patch coordination overhead frees IT resources for strategic work - infrastructure modernization, security posture improvements, and integration planning for add-on acquisitions.
 Zero deal delays from patch conflicts preserves deal velocity and fund deployment pace, directly supporting management fee justification to LPs.
 Most significantly, the system's learning loop means Month 12 prioritization is materially smarter than Month 1: the AI understands which portfolio company profiles benefit most from aggressive patching, which deal stages are most vulnerable to operational disruption, and how to sequence patches across platform companies and bolt-on acquisitions.
-Firms typically see 15-20% additional efficiency gains in quarters 3-4 as the model matures.
+Firms typically target 15-20% additional efficiency gains in quarters 3-4 as the model matures.

 Target Scope